christophevg/baseAdmin/README.md

 	}
 }
 ```

-> Internally, the date is stored as an epoch timestamp - the number of seconds since January 1, 1970.

 `Client` will check its scheduled tasks regularly (currently with 0.05s intervals) and apply any scheduled updates when their time has come.